HosseinAhmadi63/SSVEP-B2B-Adversarial-Training/docs/PAPER_TO_CODE.md

 ## Purpose

 This document maps the method in *Securing Brain-to-Brain Communication Channels Using Adversarial Training on SSVEP EEG* to the executable repository.
-It separates values stated in the article from deterministic choices added here where the article does not uniquely specify an implementation.

 The primary paper-mode specification is `configs/paper.yaml`.
 The command below validates its fixed datasets, scenarios, attack values, and publication-source structure without downloading EEG data: